ice3-software/between-kit/Docs/Usage.md

 ###Gesture Coordinator

-The next component is responsible for listening for and coordinating gestures in order to recognize the different drag/drop: the `I3GestureCoordinator`.
+The next component is responsible for listening for and coordinating gestures in order to recognize the different drag/drop events: the `I3GestureCoordinator`.

 It has a couple of hard dependencies: